top of page

 D) Quick-Win Spins

 Pinterest and people love anything that addresses a concern and feels fast and doable.
+Some examples of quick win spinoffs for my strong post would be:

 • How to Make a Planner in One Weekend